IceCreamYou/Chrome-BigConsole/README.md

   to the BigConsole, and vice versa.
 There are some experimental APIs that will make this possible, so once those hit the stable branch this could be worth investigating.
+- The extension needs an icon for the extensions page!

 ## Installation